WRKampi/extensisq/README.md

 * `CK5`: fifth order method with the coefficients from [2], for general use.
 * `Ts5`: relatively new solver (2011) by Tsitouras, optimized with fewer simplifying assumptions [3].

+One fourth order method:
+* `Me4`: Merson's method, the first embedded RK method [14].
+The embedded method for error estimation is 5th order for linear problems and 3rd order for general problems.
+A 3rd order interpolant is added.
+This method has a large stability region.
+It may be useful as alternative to 'RK23' for solving problems to lower accuracy.

 Three higher order explicit Runge Kutta methods by Prince [4] are implemented:
 * `Pr7`: a seventh order discrete method with fifth order error estimate, derived from a sixth order continuous method.
 * `Pr8`: an eighth order discrete method with sixth order error estimate, derived from a seventh order continuous method.